Space Oddity: Cover versions and appearances in media

-"Space Oddity" has been covered by numerous artists.
-Performers on the original recording Rick Wakeman and Terry Cox, specifically the latter's band Pentangle, have covered the song.
-One of Bowie's favourite versions was a recording by the Langley Schools Music Project, a 60-voice choir of Canadian children who were recorded in the late 1970s and reissued on CD in 2002.
+"Space Oddity" has been covered by numerous artists, including Rick Wakeman and Terry Cox's band Pentangle; both men were performers on the original recording.
+One of Bowie's favourite versions was a recording by the Langley Schools Music Project, a 60-voice choir of Canadian children, recorded in the late 1970s and reissued on CD in 2002.
 Bowie said: "The backing arrangement is astounding.
 Coupled with the earnest if lugubrious vocal performance, you have a piece of art that I couldn't have conceived of, even with half of Colombia's finest export products in me."
-Many artists have written songs that reference or develop the story of "Space Oddity"; these include German singer Peter Schilling's 1983 song "Major Tom (Coming Home)", Panic on the Titanic's "Major Tom", and Def Leppard's 1987 single "Rocket".
-English singer-songwriter Jonathan King released a mashup of "Space Oddity" together with Peter Schilling's "Major Tom (Coming Home)" titled "Space Oddity / Major Tom (Coming Home)".
-This release reached No. 77 on the UK Singles Chart in May 1984.
+In 1977, David Matthews covered the song, which was later sampled by MF DOOM for his 2004 song "Rapp Snitch Knishes".
+Other artists have written songs that reference or develop the story of "Space Oddity"; these include Peter Schilling's "Major Tom (Coming Home)" (1983), Def Leppard's "Rocket" (1987), and Panic on the Titanic's "Major Tom" (1993).
+In 1984, the English singer-songwriter Jonathan King released a mashup of "Space Oddity" together with Schilling's "Major Tom (Coming Home)" titled "Space Oddity / Major Tom (Coming Home)", which reached number 77 on the UK Singles Chart in May.

 "Space Oddity" has been heard and referenced in numerous films and television series, including the American sitcom Friends, the British series EastEnders and Shooting Stars, and the films Mr. Deeds (2002), The Mother (2003) and C.R.A.Z.Y.
 (2005).
 The original single version is heard on the soundtrack of the 2004 film The Life and Death of Peter Sellers and a 2015 episode of the American drama series Mad Men.
 It was also featured in a 2011 Renault Clio commercial and played on the radio of Elon Musk's Tesla Roadster during its launch aboard the Falcon Heavy's maiden flight in February 2018.